Glen Stacey Memorial Fund

 Meals should only be for activity participants and the direct staff who are supporting the activity.
 The meals must be necessary and meet the appropriate time and length of activity eligibility requirements, as well as the cost, found in the Pocket Travel Guide.

 I am using Glen Stacey funds for an out of state event.
-How far in advance do I need to submit Out of State travel forms?
-Where do I get the forms from?
+What paperwork do I need to complete to start the process?